Do you feel like your negative emotions control you?

 - How would my life look if I kept acting like everything’s fine forever?

 A friend of mine, after confiding to me about her personal problems, systematically reassures me by saying, Everything’s fine!
 It’s no big deal.
-Why would my friend divulge her story and ask for advice, only to brush the whole thing off?

-I tended to make my life seem perfect when I talked to friends and family because I was afraid of being judged.
+I used to make my life seem perfect when I talked to friends and family because I was afraid of being judged.
 But I couldn’t hide the truth for very long, as I felt miserable.

 24. Abusing substances.
 Finding refuge in alcohol, drugs or cigarettes.